-Mountainsmith is a well-respected brand that produces everything from dog backpacks to sleeping bags but are known mostly for their tents and portable shelters.
+Mountainsmith is a well-respected brand that produces everything from dog backpacks to sleeping bags but is known mostly for its tents and portable shelters.

 Here is a rundown of this model’s specs as well as its most impressive features:

 - Package weight of 5 lbs 8 oz